huggingface/transformers/README.md

 1. **[XLSR-Wav2Vec2](https://huggingface.co/transformers/model_doc/xlsr_wav2vec2.html)** (from Facebook AI) released with the paper [Unsupervised Cross-Lingual Representation Learning For Speech Recognition](https://arxiv.org/abs/2006.13979) by Alexis Conneau, Alexei Baevski, Ronan Collobert, Abdelrahman Mohamed, Michael Auli.
 1. Want to contribute a new model?
 We have added a **detailed guide and templates** to guide you in the process of adding a new model.
 You can find them in the [`templates`](./templates) folder of the repository.
 Be sure to check the [contributing guidelines](./CONTRIBUTING.md) and contact the maintainers or open an issue to collect feedbacks before starting your PR.

-To check if each model has an implementation in Flax, PyTorch or TensorFlow, or has an associated tokenizer backed by the 🤗 Tokenizers library, refer to [this table](https://huggingface.co/transformers/index.html#bigtable)
+To check if each model has an implementation in Flax, PyTorch or TensorFlow, or has an associated tokenizer backed by the 🤗 Tokenizers library, refer to [this table](https://huggingface.co/transformers/index.html#bigtable).

-These implementations have been tested on several datasets (see the example scripts) and should match the performances of the original implementations.
-You can find more details on the performances in the Examples section of the [documentation](https://huggingface.co/transformers/examples.html).
+These implementations have been tested on several datasets (see the example scripts) and should match the performance of the original implementations.
+You can find more details on performance in the Examples section of the [documentation](https://huggingface.co/transformers/examples.html).

 ## Learn more